-Staff discussed their training needs during annual appraisals and 1 to 1 meetings.
+Staff discussed their training needs during annual appraisals.
 They also discussed learning needs, general wellbeing and aims for future professional development.
+Communication systems in the practice were good, with morning huddles for all staff, and an instant messaging app to share key information.